lemon57/cloud-function-http-trigger-php/README.md

 # Cloud function triggered by http call
 Google Cloud Function which is a HTTP-Trigger based function.
 It means that we can directly invoke it via a HTTPs endpoint that will be assigned to our function.

-We are going to use this endpoint to send message to our test Slack :slack: channel `test-webshop-cf`
+We are going to use this endpoint to send message to our test Slack channel `test-webshop-cf`

 ### Steps to run this function
 1. Open GCC by following this link [Google cloud function list](https://console.cloud.google.com/functions/list).